huleilei/Daft/docs/connectors/lance.md

 `daft.io.lance.create_scalar_index` builds the index in parallel by splitting the dataset into fragment batches and running workers across them.

 - **`concurrency`** controls the maximum number of workers that build fragment-level indexes in parallel.
-If `concurrency=None`, Daft defaults to `4`.
-If `concurrency` is larger than the number of fragments, it is clipped down to the fragment count.
+If `concurrency` is `None`, Daft defaults to `4`.
+Concurrency must be a positive integer; values larger than the number of fragments are clipped down to the fragment count.
 - **`partition_num`** On the Ray Runner, controls how many logical batches of fragment IDs are processed when dispatching work through Daft.
 If `partition_num` is `None` or less than or equal to `1`, Daft processes the fragment batches without additional repartitioning.
 On the native runner, this option is ignored.

 === "🐍 Python"